 Table 1 displays the results of each model on the car and pedestrian classes in the nuScenes validation set at both coarse and fine voxelization levels.
-Our model compares favorably to PP-3: both use the same point cloud to generate their predictions, and our model successfully leverages its recurrent memory to increase pedestrian mAP from 31% to 52% in the coarse case, and from 51% to 57% in the fine case.
+Our models compare favorably to PP-3: both use the same point cloud to generate their predictions, and our model, PP-REC 10, successfully leverages its recurrent memory to increase pedestrian mAP from 31% to 52% in the coarse case, and from 51% to 57% in the fine case.
 The car category sees a more modest improvement in the coarse case, from 66% to 67%.
 We observe a decline of 4% mAP for car detection in the fine case.
+PP-REC 20 further demonstrates the benefit of recurrent memory, with mAP of 53% and 70% for pedestrians and cars, respectively.